-The Academy has a charge card with the Business Manager as the card holder.
+The Academy has a charge card with the Business Leader and the Principal as card holders.

 Journals

 All journals of a value of £100 and over are authorised by one of the school signatories.

 Inventory Control

 As a minimum, an inventory of all stock within the school over the value of £100 per individual item is kept by the post holder responsible for Resources.
 A record of items purchased is to be entered on a register.
 For each piece of equipment a record is to be kept of: